mixxxdj/manual/source/glossary.rst

      corresponding channel in a stereo audio signal.

    tempo
-     The speed of a track measured in :term:`bpm`.
+     The speed of a track measured in :term:`BPM`.

    volume
      A term that refers to the degree of sound intensity or audibility; loudness.